• Skip to content

 Get in touch

-I am based at the Eastbourne campus.
+I work remotely.
 Contact me on a.r.adams@brighton.ac.uk.
 I work Monday to Thursday.
 For queries relating to children in care email aboutuni@brighton.ac.uk.

 Wendy Heasmer